LappleApple/awesome-leading-and-managing/Planning-roadmaps.md

 - [On Drafting an Engineering Strategy](https://www.paperplanes.de/2020/1/31/on-drafting-an-engineering-strategy.html) - by Mathias Meyer.
 Takeaway: How to develop an engineering strategy, even when there is no defined business strategy.
 Covers prerequisites, drafting objectives, and other key aspects of the process.

+- [Prioritization Shouldn't Be Hard](https://melissaperri.com/blog/2019/10/31/prioritization) - by Melissa Perri.
+Takeaway: "In the absence of a product strategy, the most critical job function of a Product Leader is to set one.
+If you want your teams to prioritize, you need to provide the framework.
+And not just some arbitrary framework ...Your people need a real strategy, based on data, and aligned to a company’s goals."

 ### Roadmaps
 - [Copy of Living Carbon Roadmap](https://docs.google.com/spreadsheets/d/1wq5mRptgiixUawLtS4ley66NZxUS6VKRg2FoJeCPQzM/edit#gid=0) - by Living Carbon.
 Takeaway: a sample roadmap spreadsheet you can copy and adapt.

+- [Effective Product Roadmaps](https://melissaperri.com/blog/2017/02/15/product-roadmaps) - by Melissa Perri.
+Takeaway: pivots away from Gantt charts and toward "a model that helps us take into account uncertainty and allows us the flexibility for both discovery and delivery.
+To do this, we focus on Product Roadmaps that are made up of outcomes, a theme, and hypotheses, and we leave out any unvalidated solutions or features."

 - [How to Build a Product Roadmap Everyone Understands](https://www.prodpad.com/blog/how-to-build-a-product-roadmap-everyone-understands/) - by Andrea Saez.
 Takeaway: "The litmus test for a good product roadmap is that it’s visual, accessible and clear enough for anyone to scan for answers to the following questions: What are we doing?
 Why are we doing it?
 How does this tie back to our OKRs?
 This is the fundamental idea behind a theme-based product roadmap – and its benefits are enormous and immediate."